In the Nicene Creed, is the Son equal to the Father?

 In several ways, this identifies the Son as subordinate to the Father:

-God vs Lord – The Creed describes the Son as “one Lord” but the Father with a higher title, namely, “one God.”
-It excludes the Son from being the “one God.”
+God vs Lord – The Creed describes the Son as “one Lord,” but the Father with a higher title, namely, “one God.”
+This excludes the Son from being the “one God.”

 Creator – While the Father is the “Maker of all things visible and invisible,” all things were made “by” the Son.
 This means that the Father is the primary Creator and the Son is the secondary Cause: It is the Father who makes all things ‘through’ or ‘by’ the Son.
 (Cf. John 1:3; Col 1:16; Heb 1:2; 1 Cor 8:6).